what is a mobile workforce?

 To protect your mobile workforce, click here now and start inducting your mobile workforce today!

-To get started – no credit card is required and you get unlimited number of online inductions.
+To get started – no credit card is required and you get unlimited online inductions.